nehaprasad14/SmartPortables/README.md

 # SmartPortables - Online Store for smart portables
 ## Overview:
-The online retailer SmartPortables is an object-oriented servlet-based web application that will allow customers to place orders online from SmartPortables website.
+SmartPortables is an object-oriented servlet-based web application that will allow customers to place orders online from SmartPortables website.
 - The retailer has the products categories:
   1. Smart Watches